LIKO-12/legacy-2/README.md

 [![License Badge](https://img.shields.io/badge/License-MIT-blue.svg)](?id=license)
 [![Stars Badge](https://img.shields.io/github/stars/LIKO-12/LIKO-12.svg?style=flat&label=Stars)](https://github.com/LIKO-12/LIKO-12)

----

 # About

----

 LIKO-12 is a fantasy computer that you can use to make, play and share tiny retro-looking games and programs.

-This fantasy computer comes with a default, fully customizable, DOS-like operating system installed, called DiskOS, which provides and environment with basic command line programs and visual game editors.
+It comes with a default, fully customizable, DOS-like operating system installed, called DiskOS.

+DiskOS provides an environment with basic command line programs and visual game editors.

-The created games are stored as disk files that can be saved, shared and played by friends and others.
+The created games and programs are saved as disk files that can be easily shared to friends or anyone else.

----

 # Specifications

----

 | Spec  | Info                                 |
 | ----- | ------------------------------------ |